 - 4-12 credit hours transfer from the Perelman School of Medicine

 * In order to comply with accreditation standards, the Law School operates on a credit hour basis while courses at the rest of the University are typically worth 1.0 credit unit.
 In converting between programs, a law course will count as 1.0 credit unit (or cu) and a 1 cu course will be worth three credit hours at the Law School.

 Note: The JD includes credit units for externships, activities, etc. not just didactics.

 Required Course Hours: 86

 Penn Law will count up to four courses/12 credit hours (evaluated on a case-by-case basis) taken at the Perelman School of Medicine towards the JD.
-Joint degree students must also satisfy the requirements of Penn Law's Public Interest Center's Pro Bono Program and fulfill their law senior writing and professional responsibility requirements.
+Joint degree students must also satisfy the requirements of Penn Law's Public Interest Center's Pro Bono Program and fulfill their law senior writing, experiential learning and professional responsibility requirements.

 For information on the curriculum of the JD program, go to Penn Law JD.
 Here you will find information on the curriculum structure, electives, and other program information.